AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 | 10 Gbps connection | Continuous 5 Gbps | $22,870.90 |

-This is the traditional configuration.
-Note that Google Cloud's Cross-Cloud Interconnect comes in only two options: 10 Gbps or 100 Gbps.
-For 1 Gbps direct connections, you must use Pattern 1 (Partner CCI).
+This is a traditional configuration.
+One important note here is that Google Cloud's Cross-Cloud Interconnect is only available in two options: 10 Gbps or 100 Gbps.
+If you want a 1 Gbps dedicated connection, this configuration cannot accommodate it.
+When 1 Gbps is needed, Pattern 1 (Partner CCI) becomes the natural choice.

-Therefore, this pattern is calculated for 10 Gbps.
-Being non-redundant, the SLA-defined monthly uptime is 95% for AWS Direct Connect, while Google Cloud Cross-Cloud Interconnect is not covered.
+Therefore, this pattern is estimated at 10 Gbps.
+Since this is non-redundant, the monthly uptime guaranteed by SLA is 95% for AWS Direct Connect, and Google Cloud Cross-Cloud Interconnect is not covered.

 | Item | Monthly Cost |